ColumbiaSC-Tech/botty_mcbotface/CONTRIBUTING.md

 ```

 **Important note:** The bot token can be obtained by adding a custom bot
 integration in Slack.
-User tokens can be obtained at
+User tokens can be obtained [here](https://api.slack.com/docs/oauth-test-tokens).
-https://api.slack.com/docs/oauth-test-tokens.
 Slack tokens are like passwords!
 Don't commit them.
 If you're using them in some kind of Github or Travis automation,
 ensure they are for Slacks that are only for testing.